-Americans are allowed to visit Mexico's border towns for up to 72 hours without visas.
-For longer visits, Americans need to acquire a tourist card, which cost $20 in May of 2002.
-Immigration office is in Ciudad Juarez at the foot of the Stanton Street bridge.
+Americans are allowed to visit Mexico’s border towns for up to 72 hours without visas.
+For longer visits, Americans need to acquire a tourist card.
+The immigration office is in Ciudad Juarez at the foot of the Stanton Street bridge.
 If catching a bus to Chihuahua or Juarez, you are advised to walk over early and apply for your tourist card as the bus may not wait.
 Rules seem to change frequently;

 Parking in El Paso:

 Lots line Santa Fe Avenue near the Santa Fe Avenue Bridge.
 There is a covered, semi-secure lot across from the Greyhound terminal, but there is no attendant off-hours.
-Pay in advance by check or go during business hours and get a receipt, as cash payment may be too tempting to attendants. $3 a day.
+Pay in advance by check or go during business hours and get a receipt, as cash payment may be too tempting to attendants. .

-Train station is a 20-minute walk from the Chihuahua center, or catch the "Cerro de la Cruz" bus from near Tourist Information.
-Disembark at "20 de Novembre" by the prison and walk one block (3 pesos).
+The train station is a 20-minute walk from the Chihuahua center, or catch the “Cerro de la Cruz” bus from near Tourist Information.
+Disembark at “20 de Noviembre” by the prison and walk one block (3 pesos).

-Estrella Blanca bus eparts Creel daily at 8:30 a.m. $40 one-way.
+Estrella Blanca bus departs Creel daily at 8:30 a.m. $40 one-way.
 Estrella Blanca and Noreste also have several daily departures for Chihuahua, where frequent buses leave for Juarez.Bus from Juarez to El Paso:

 Americanos USA, L.L.C.
 1007 S. Santa Fe and 825 S. El Paso (915)532-1748 and (915)545-2891, $5.00

 Other buses travel the same route for the same price.
 The Juarez bus station is not central, and walking from the bus station to the border is not recommended.